hacdias/hacdias.com/content/_index.md

   - /posts/2019/04/18/trying-pixel-art
 ---

-**Hi 👋, I’m Henrique**, a Portuguese 🇵🇹 guy living in The Netherlands 🇳🇱.
-I'm a software engineer 🛠 who cares about the web, decentralization, identity, user agency, and making impactful tools for developers and users.
-In my spare time, I enjoy cycling, taking photographs, programming, or a nice cup of coffee or tea.
+**Hi 👋, I’m Henrique**, a software engineer who cares about open source, user agency, decentralization, identity, and building impactful tools and products.
+In my spare time, I enjoy staying physically active, photography, programming, or a nice cup of coffee or tea.
 Welcome to my Internet peninsula!